SHIELD-T/n8n-workflows/WEEK_11_CLIENT_ACQUISITION/README.md

 #### **📝 DAILY TASK:**
 Create 3 service packages with clear pricing and deliverables.

+#### **🎯 INDUSTRY-SPECIFIC CHALLENGE:**
+Package your industry automation skills into valuable service offerings tailored to your industry's specific needs.

 ---

 ### **DAY 73: WEDNESDAY - Creating a Portfolio**